iotdomain/iotdomain-standard/myzone-convention.md

 Application developers often implement solutions specific to their application and the devices that are supported.
 To facilitate information exchange it must be possible to discover the information that is available independent of the technology used.

 This standard defines the process and messaging for discovery of devices and services without the need for a central resource directory.

 Note.
-The IETF draft "CoRE Resource Directory [draft-ietf-core-resource-directory-20] takes the approach where a centralized service provides a directory of resources.
+The IETF draft "CoRE Resource Directory (draft-ietf-core-resource-directory-20) takes the approach where a centralized service provides a directory of resources.
 While this is perfectly valid in an environment where devices can reach the directory.
-However, this falls outside the scope of this standard since this standard only permits communication between services over the message bus.
+However, this falls outside the scope of this standard since this standard only permits communication between producers and consumers over the message bus.

 ## Configuration